Participation in tertiary education in New Zealand.

 Students enrolled at New Zealand’s tertiary institutions

-The following section summarises the key trends in enrolments, equivalent full-time students (EFTS) and participation rates at universities, institutes of technology and polytechs (ITPs), wānanga and government-funded private training establishments.
-The data covers domestic and international students that were enrolled during the 12 months to December 2018.
+The following section summarises the key trends in enrolments and equivalent full-time students (EFTS) at universities, institutes of technology and polytechnics (ITPs), wānanga and government-funded private training establishments (PTEs).
+The data covers domestic and international students that were enrolled during the 12 months to the end of December 2019.
+Information on 2019 participation rates will be added once 2019 population estimates become available from Statistics New Zealand.

-- The only ethnic group with an increase in domestic enrolments between 2017 and 2018 was Asian with an increase of 2.6 percent (1,245).
-Enrolments for other major groups all fell (Māori by 4.9 percent, Pacific Peoples by 3.9 percent and European by 2.1 percent).
+- The only ethnic group with an increase in domestic enrolments between 2018 and 2019 was Asian with an increase of 1.7 percent (865), while enrolments for Pacific Peoples were steady (70 additional students).
+Enrolments for the other major groups both fell (Māori by 2.8 percent and European by 2.4 percent).

-- Decreases in the total study load, measured in EFTS, mirror the downward pattern in student numbers.
+- Decreases in the total study load, measured in EFTS (equivalent full-time student units), mirror the downward pattern in student numbers.

 Participation by ethnicity